 This suggests that sometimes special causes and not their physical realizers might be responsible for physical effects.
 Suppose I want to hail a taxi, and that this desire is realized by some brain state, and that I then wave my arm.
 It seems that it will then be the desire that is proportional to the waving, not the brain state, in that I would still have waved my arm if my desire had been differently realized, though not if I hadn’t had the desire at all.

 It is worth observing that physicalists who advocate this kind of downwards special causation are in some danger of sawing off the branch they are sitting on, in that they now seem to be advocating counter-examples to the causal closure of the physical.
-If my arm’s waving is caused by my desire and not by my brain state, it has a special cause and not a physical cause, and this will refute the closure thesis that every physical effect has some fully physical cause.
+If my arm’s waving is caused by my desire and not by my brain state, it would seem to have a mental cause and not a physical cause, and thus run counter to the closure thesis that every physical effect has some fully physical cause.
 Since the original rationale for embracing physicalism was supposed to be science’s discovery that the physical realm is causally closed, this may seem to leave physicalists in an awkward position.

 However, even if the examples of “downwards” causation do undermine the thesis of the causal closure of the physical, it may still be possible to rework the original argument for physicalism in terms of closure under nomological determination, rather than causal closure.
-Nothing in the idea of proportional causation threatens the idea that modern physics shows that all physical effects (or their chances) are fully nomologically determined by physical antecedents, in the form of non-special force fields, even if they aren’t always caused by them.
-And it is arguable that this in itself rules out the possibility of some metaphysically independent non-physical factor making any causal difference to the unfolding of the physical world.
+Nothing in the idea of proportional causation threatens the idea that modern physics shows that all physical effects (or their chances) are fully nomologically determined by physical antecedents, even if they aren’t always caused by them.
+And this in itself argues that metaphysically independent special causes would imply an unacceptable strong overdetermination of physical events.

 G.E.
 Moore’s well-known “open question” argument is designed to show that moral facts cannot possibly be identical to natural facts.
 Suppose that the natural properties of some situation are completely specified.
 It will always remain an open question, argued Moore, whether that situation is morally good or bad (Moore 1903).